Russia faces growing outrage amid new evidence of atrocities

 Western and Ukrainian leaders have accused Russia of war crimes before, and the International Criminal Court’s prosecutor has opened a probe to investigate the conflict.
 But the latest reports ratcheted up the condemnation even further, with Ukraine’s President Volodymyr Zelenskyy and some Western leaders going so far as to accuse Russia of genocide.

-European Council President Charles Michel earlier tweeted that the EU is assisting Ukrainians and rights groups in gathering evidence to be used in international courts, adding that “further EU sanctions & support are on their way.”

-Spanish Prime Minister Pedro Sánchez also called for those responsible for the slayings in Bucha to be punished, saying they should “answer these alleged cases of crimes against humanity, war crimes and, why not say it, of genocide, too.”
+But Poland’s prime minister, who described Russia under President Vladimir Putin as a “totalitarian-fascist state,” lashed out at German and French leaders by name for not doing more, while calling for actions “that will finally break Putin’s war machine.”

+“President Macron, how many times have you negotiated with Putin?
+What have you achieved? … Would you negotiate with Hitler, with Stalin, with Pol Pot?”
+Mateusz Morawiecki asked.
+“Chancellor Scholz, Olaf, it is not the voices of German businesses that should be heard aloud in Berlin today.
+It is the voice of these innocent women and children.”

-Poland’s Prime Minister Mateusz Morawiecki described Russia as a “totalitarian-fascist state,” saying “the bloody massacres perpetrated by Russian soldiers deserve to be called by name: This is genocide.”
+He said “the bloody massacres perpetrated by Russian soldiers deserve to be called by name: This is genocide.”
+Spain’s prime minister also used the word “genocide.”

-The crime of genocide is difficult to prove, as prosecutors would have to show that the killers or their commanders had a “specific intent” to partially or wholly destroy a group of people.

-In the meantime, the U.S. and its allies have sought to punish Russia for the war by imposing sweeping sanctions on Russia.
+The U.S. and its allies have sought to punish Russia for the invasion by imposing sweeping economic sanctions.
 But they may be reluctant to impose measures that cause further harm to a global economy still recovering from the coronavirus pandemic.
 As a major oil and gas exporter, Russia stands to benefit from any rise in already high global energy prices.

-Europe is in a particular bind, since it gets 40% of its gas and 25% of its oil from Russia.
-Governments have been scrambling to find ways to reduce that reliance.
-Estimates of the impact of a gas boycott on European countries vary but most involve a substantial loss of economic output.

 German Vice Chancellor Robert Habeck, who is also the economy minister and responsible for energy, said Europe can go “significantly further” in imposing sanctions against Russia.
 But he said Germany is right to take a longer-term approach to abandoning Russian energy imports.

 Germany has faced criticism for opposing an immediate halt to Russian energy deliveries.
-The country says it hopes to end Russian coal imports this summer and oil imports by the end of the year, but halting gas will take longer.
+The country says it hopes to end Russian coal imports this summer and oil imports by the end of the year, but halting gas will take longer since it relies more heavily on it.

 “We are working every day on creating the conditions for and steps toward an embargo,” Habeck said.
 “We are on the right track.”

-German Defense Minister Christine Lambrecht had earlier said on public broadcaster ARD that the reports of atrocities were severe enough that European officials “would have to talk about halting gas supplies from Russia.”
+Wolfgang Buechner, a German government spokesman, meanwhile, said Putin and his supporters “will feel the consequences” of additional measures to be approved in the coming days, though he provided no details.

-Russian President Vladimir Putin’s Feb.
-24 invasion has killed thousands of people and forced more than 4 million Ukrainians to flee their country.
+Putin’s Feb.
+24 invasion has left thousands of people dead and forced more than 4 million Ukrainians to flee their country.
 Putin has said the attack is aimed at eliminating a security threat and demanded that Ukraine drop its bid to join the NATO military alliance of Western countries.
 Ukraine insists it never posed any threat but has offered to officially declare itself neutral.

-The head of Ukraine’s delegation in talks with Russia has said Moscow’s negotiators informally agreed to most of a draft proposal discussed during talks in Istanbul, but no written confirmation has been provided.

-While Western officials initially said they believed Putin’s goal was to take Kyiv and potentially install a Kremlin-friendly government, Russian forces faced stiff resistance on their road to the capital and have now retreated from some areas around it.
-Now, Moscow says it is focusing its offensive on the Donbas in the country’s east, where Russian-backed separatists have been fighting Ukrainian forces for years.

-Britain’s Defense Ministry said Monday that Russia is continuing to flood soldiers and mercenaries from the Wagner private military group into the Donbas.
-It said Russian troops are also still trying to take strategic port city of Mariupol, which lies in the region and has seen weeks of heavy fighting and some of the worst suffering of the war.

-“The city continues to be subject to intense, indiscriminate strikes, but Ukrainian Forces maintain a staunch resistance, retaining control in central areas,” the ministry said.
-“Mariupol is almost certainly a key objective of the Russian invasion as it will secure a land corridor from Russia to the occupied territory of Crimea,” in the south, which Moscow annexed in 2014.
+“Mariupol is almost certainly a key objective of the Russian invasion,” the ministry said, as it would provide a land corridor from Russia to the Crimean Peninsula, which Moscow annexed in 2014.

-On Monday, the Ukrainian military said its forces had retaken some towns in the northern Chernihiv region and humanitarian aid was being delivered.
-The road between Chernihiv and Kyiv was to reopen to some traffic, according to the news agency RBK Ukraina.

-The mayor of Chernihiv, which has been cut off from food and other supplies for weeks, said Russian shelling has destroyed 70% of the northern city.

 Qena reported from Motyzhyn, Ukraine.
 Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed.